Native C++ Module

 .protofiles in thesrc/proto/directory. - Generate code for both TypeScript and C++ from the

 .protofiles.
-The code generator runs automatically when you build the project. - Implement services in C++ by inheriting from the generated service classes.
+The code generator runs automatically when you build the project. - Provide the C++/TypeScript service implementation by inheriting from the generated service classes.

 Let’s go through the workflow step by step in the sections below.